HansSolos/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Resources_module/Configuring_pools_of_resources.md

    > If you select an existing resource in the *resources* tab, you can view information on its configuration if you expand the *Properties* section at the bottom of the tab.
 This includes a button that allows you to quickly navigate to the element linked to the resource.
 Buttons are also available that allow you to add, edit or delete properties of a resource.

 1. Click *OK*.

+## Removing resources from a pool

+Besides deleting a resource from the system, it is also possible to remove a resource from an existing resource pool using DataMiner 10.2.0/10.2.10 or higher:

+1. Make sure the existing resource that you want to remove, is selected in the resource pool that you want to remove from.

+1. Right-click on the selected resource and press *Remove from pool*.

+   > [!NOTE]
+   > The following conditions must be met in order to see the item *Remove from pool* enabled:
+   > - The selected pool is not the (uncategorized) pool
+   > - The user has the permission to edit resources
+   > - The resource is valid, is unmodified and is existing.

 ## Adding a virtual function as a resource